sravioli/wezterm/README.md

 The `<leader>` (`LEADER` for wezterm) key is `<M-\>` (Alt + Backspace).

-The key bindings are defined using Vim syntax, allowing users to leverage their familiarity with Vim's intuitive keymap system.
 Key combinations try to follow the same conventions as Vim, with the added modifier of `W` that maps to the `SUPER`/`WINDOWS` key.

 Switching mode is made possibile using designated leader key combinations:
 `<leader>w` for window mode, `<leader>f` for font mode, `<leader>c` for copy mode